ryanburgess/grunt-sassyclean/README.md

 Grunt Sassy Clean
 ================

 Grunt Sassy Clean scans a project for partials that are never imported.
-Sassy Clean has the ability to automatically delete the unused partials or display the file name as a console log.
+Sassy Clean provides the option to automatically delete the unused partials or display the file name as a console log.

 ## Getting Started